SDWebImage/SDWebImageLottiePlugin/README.md

 ## What's for
 SDWebImageLottiePlugin is a plugin for [SDWebImage](https://github.com/rs/SDWebImage/) framework, which provide the [Lottie](https://github.com/airbnb/lottie-ios) animation loading from JSON file.

-You can find more resource about about Lottie in their [Oficial Site](https://airbnb.design/lottie/).
+You can find more resource about about Lottie in their [Official Site](https://airbnb.design/lottie/).

 ## Requirements

-+ iOS 9+
++ iOS 8+
 + macOS 10.10+
 + tvOS 9+
 + Xcode 11+
-+ Swift 5

 ## Installation